google/physical-web/web-service/README.md

 ## Why do we use a Physical Web Service?

-UriBeacon devices have an open but very specific protocol which must be followed.
+[Eddystone-URL](https://github.com/google/eddystone/tree/master/eddystone-url) beacons have an open but very specific protocol which must be followed.
 Anyone is free to do so.
 This is the only requirement for participation and interaction with the Physical Web.

-Any app/device can read these UriBeacon packets and do with them whatever they wish.
+Any app/device can read these Eddystone-URL packets and do with them whatever they wish.
 We have provided some example apps (and published them to app stores) to make it easier for you to try out the Physical Web.